waggle-sensor/waggle/comlink/VZModem_Wvdial/README.md

  3. Copy wvdial.conf to */etc/*
  4. reload udevrules -*$udevadm control --reload-rules*

-After the above steps, plugin the modem and the system should attempt to get network connection ___30-35 seconds___  after the modem is plugged in.
+After the above steps, connect the modem and the system should attempt to get network connection ___30-35 seconds___  after the modem is plugged in.

 A successful network connection will showup when *ifconfig* is issued under